 Nowadays, we get LED diyas that are eco-friendly and smoke-free.
 They are cost-efficient and easy to install featuring a switch, thus, extremely easy to operate.
 This Diwali gets ideas for your home.

 Hanging lights can be a good choice when you need an ambiance that is not too bright but appealing.
 Like, for instance, hanging lanterns can be purchased to be hung near balconies so they create some form of effect.
 You could also use pendant lights to light up any area inside the house.

 Ankur Lighting’s Frosted Globe Pendant Light can be a great choice if you want hanging lights to illuminate a particular area of your house.

 Sustainability and Lighting Up Diwali

 Diwali is the festival of lights and it’s not possible to make it completely eco-friendly.
-But we can take some steps to minimise air pollution in the following ways:
+But we can take some steps to minimize air pollution in the following ways:

-As children, we used to light firecrackers and remember Diwali’s festival because of them.
+As children, we used to light firecrackers and remember the Diwali festival because of them.
 But we were unaware of the hazards it poses to the environment in form of air pollution.
-They also tend to cause a lot of noise pollution which can be disturbing for elderly people, children or even animals.
+They also tend to cause a lot of noise pollution which can be disturbing for elderly people, children, or even animals.

 Diwali surely calls for parties, but we have to do it the right way.
-We could personalise our gifts with a touch of hand by wrapping them in recyclable papers instead of plastic gift wrappers.
-Make use of biodegradable cutlery to serve food and discard all old wastes.
+We could personalize our gifts with a touch of hand by wrapping them in recyclable paper instead of plastic gift wrappers.
+Make use of biodegradable cutlery to serve food and discard all old waste.

 Traditional sweets and treats are a must for a festival like Diwali.
 But we have shifted to using packaged foods, instead of making traditional sweets at home.
 Avoiding packaged food not only makes you healthy but saves the environment too.